1979 Triumph TR8 Group 44 Race Car

 On display at The Quail Motorsports Gathering in Carmel, Calif.
 Raced successfully at the Monterey Motorsports Reunion.
 A total of 2.5 hours’ time on the entire car.

-A full race prep by Brian Garzelli’s Competition Touring Cars at Sonoma Raceway end of 2019-early 2020 to include: engine service rebuilt fuel injection, all fluids, new radiator, brake inspection, fuel cell, fire system, seat belts, alignment and corner balanced and more.
+A full race prep by Brian Garzelli’s Competition Touring Cars at Sonoma Raceway during 2020 to include: full engine rebuild (with dyno sheet), rebuilt fuel injection, all fluids, new radiator, brake inspection, fuel cell, fire system, seat belts, alignment and corner balanced and more.
 A stunning car ready to race.

 Complete with a large file of Group 44 spec sheets, notes, records, original period photographs and bill of sale from Bob Tullius.
 Full restoration file and most recent race prep receipts.